 What is the Catskill Park?

 The Catskill Park (also known as the Catskill Forest Preserve) was established in 1885 and encompasses 286,000 acres of state land within the park.
 The acreage within the preserve includes forest, meadows, wetlands, and lakes.
 It also spans four counties: Greene, Ulster, Sullivan, and Delaware.

 Fire towers in the Catskill Park were built in the 1800s to keep an eye on firestorms, but today just five remain throughout the park.
 They have been restored so visitors can enjoy the fantastic views from the top of five mountains: Overlook, Hunter, Red Hill, Balsam Lake, and Tremper.

 What kind of park is the Catskill Park?

 The Catskill Park is a State Park, not a National Park.
 What's the difference?
 Well for starters, there's no fee or gate to pass through when you enter the Catskill Park, so visitors can come and go as they please.

 The Catskill Park is also one of only two areas in New York State designated as "Forever Wild" – meaning the land is protected under Article XIV of the New York State Constitution.
 The article dictates the land "...shall be forever kept as wild forest lands.
 They shall not be leased, sold or exchanged, or be taken by any corporation, public or private, nor shall the timber thereon be sold, removed or destroyed."
 (Source: Department of Environmental Conservation)

 Fun Fact: A small portion of the land in the park is owned by New York City to protect the reservoirs that provide the city with water.

-What Wildlife Can I See in the Catskill Park?
+What animals live in the Catskill Park?